openshift/ci-docs/content/en/docs/architecture/ci-operator.md

 ## Publishing Container Images

-Once `ci-operator` has built output container `images` for a repository, it can publish them to an integration `ImageStream` so that other repositories can consume them.
-For instance, every image that makes up the OpenShift release payload is incrementally updated in an integration `ImageStream`.
+Once `ci-operator` has built output container `images` for a repository, it can publish them to an integration `ImageStream` or `Namespace` so that other repositories can consume them.
+Publication to an integration `ImageStream` is appropriate when there is a requirement to quickly identify all images that belong to a version; tags will take the form of `version:component`.
+Publication to a `Namespace` creates tags in the form of `component:version` and may be more familiar to users.

+### Publishing to an Integration Stream

+Every image that makes up the OpenShift release payload is incrementally updated in an integration `ImageStream`.
 This allows release payloads to be created incorporating the latest tested version of every component.
-In order to publish `images` to an integration `ImageStream`, add the `promotion` stanza to
+In order to publish `images` to an integration `ImageStream`, add the following `promotion` stanza to `ci-operator` configuration.
-`ci-operator` configuration.

 * the `pipeline:src` tag, published as `ocp/4.5:repo-scripts` containing the latest version of the repository
 * the `stable:component` tag, published as `ocp/4.5:mycomponent` containing the output component itself